createev-games/createev.github.io/about.markdown

 My name is Andrey.

-In my free time I develop Apps and Games, and compose Music.
+In my free time I develop cross-platform Apps and Games using C#, Xamarin and Unity.
 Occasionally I share my progress here.

 While I have a successful career in business this site is dedicated solely to "creative me" and my personal creative adventures and passions.